Introduction to quantum groups

 \begin{definition} Associated to any closed subgroup $G_N\subset U_N^+$ are its classical, discrete and real versions, given by

 as well as its free, smooth and unitary versions, given by

 where $<\,,>$ is the usual, non-easy topological generation operation. \end{definition}

-Observe the difference, and notational clash, with some of the notions from section 11 above.
-As explained in section 7 above, it is believed that we should have $\{\,,\}=<\,,>$, but this is not clear at all, and the problem comes from this.
+Observe the difference, and notational clash, with some of the notions used in chapter 11.
+To be more precise, as explained in chapter 7, it is believed that we should have $\{\,,\}=<\,,>$, but this is not clear at all, and the problem comes from this.

 A second issue comes when composing the above operations, and more specifically those involving the generation operation, once again due to the conjectural status of the formula $\{\,,\}=<\,,>$.
 Due to this fact, instead of formulating a result here, we have to formulate a second definition, complementary to Definition 12.7, as follows: